AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsored-visa-application/questionnaire/errors/2015-01-01-salary-error-text1.md

-Please tell us the annual salary you're offering for the position.
+Please tell us the annual salary you're offering for this position.